 OLCF users have many options for data storage.
 Each user has multiple user-affiliated storage spaces, and each project has multiple project-affiliated storage spaces where data can be shared for collaboration.
 Below we give an overview and explain where each storage area is mounted.

 The storage area to use in any given situation depends upon the activity you wish to carry out.
 Each user has a User Home area on a Network File System (NFS) and a User Archive area on the archival High Performance Storage System (HPSS).
 These user storage areas are intended to house user-specific files.
-Each project has a Project Home area on NFS, multiple Project Work areas on Spectrum Scale, and a Project Archive area on HPSS.
+Each project has a Project Home area on NFS, multiple Work areas on Spectrum Scale, and multiple Archive areas on HPSS.
 These project storage areas are intended to house project-centric files.
 We have defined several areas as listed below by function:

 - User Home: Long-term data for routine access that is unrelated to a project.
 It is mounted on compute nodes of Summit as read only

 - User Archive: A “link farm” with symbolic links to a user’s project directories on HPSS.
 (Previously this was for non-project data on HPSS; such use is now deprecated)